Alaa-Eldeen-Essam/rag-chat/APIs.md

   "asset_name": "uw8fanbg0a1a_AlaaEldeen1.pdf"
 }
 ```
-- **Description:** Streams processed chunks into the configured vector DB (pgvector/Qdrant).
+- **Description:** Streams processed chunks into the configured vector DB (pgvector).
 When `asset_name` is provided, only that stored file is indexed; otherwise the entire project is re-indexed.
 Setting `do_reset=1` drops and recreates the collection before inserting (use with care if you’re targeting a single file).
 - **Response:** `insert_into_vectordb_success` plus `inserted_items_count`.

 ### GET `/index/info/{project_id}`
-- Returns Qdrant collection metadata (vector size, record counts, etc.) with `vectordb_collection_retrieved` signal.
+- Returns vector collection metadata (vector size, record counts, etc.) with `vectordb_collection_retrieved` signal.

 ### POST `/index/search/{project_id}`
 - **Body (`SearchRequest`):**